EmmaPesjak/Maze-Algorithms-Java/README.md

 Figure 1.
 Gantt chart of the project plan.

 ## Discussion

+DISKUSSION HÄR OBV

-by letting the user themselves pick start and finish point the interactivity of the program is increased and it becomes more flexible as different paths can be found in the same maze...
+by letting the user themselves pick start and finish point the interactivity of the program is increased, and it becomes more flexible as different paths can be found in the same maze...

 ### Run time complexity